cscart/docs/install/possible_issues/cscart_working_strange.rst

 Blank CS-Cart Pages or Functionality Failure
 ********************************************

-If you see blank pages or CS-Cart simply works strange, there are few things you need to check.
+If you see blank pages or CS-Cart simply works strange, there are several things you need to check.

 ===============
 The PHP Version